 (1) The person successfully completes a course of remedial driving instruction approved by the director of public safety.
 A minimum of twenty-five per cent of the number of hours of instruction included in the course shall be devoted to instruction on driver attitude.

 The course also shall devote a number of hours to instruction in the area of alcohol and drugs and the operation of vehicles.
 The instruction shall include, but not be limited to, a review of the laws governing the operation of a vehicle while under the influence of alcohol, drugs, or a combination of them, the dangers of operating a vehicle while under the influence of alcohol, drugs, or a combination of them, and other information relating to the operation of vehicles and the consumption of alcoholic beverages and use of drugs.
-The director, in consultation with the director of alcohol and drug addiction services, shall prescribe the content of the instruction.
+The director, in consultation with the director of mental health and addiction services, shall prescribe the content of the instruction.
 The number of hours devoted to the area of alcohol and drugs and the operation of vehicles shall comprise a minimum of twenty-five per cent of the number of hours of instruction included in the course.

 (2) The person is examined in the manner provided for in section 4507.20 of the Revised Code, and found by the registrar of motor vehicles to be qualified to operate a motor vehicle;